Romania national football team: Euro 2000

 Romania had a strong qualifying campaign, winning a tough Group 7 with Portugal, Slovakia, Hungary, Azerbaijan and Liechtenstein.
 The Romanians impressed, never losing and winning seven times, including a big upset in Porto after defeating Portugal thanks to a late goal scored by Dorinel Munteanu.
 In Bucharest, the score finished 1–1.

-At Euro 2000, held in Belgium and the Netherlands, Romania were drawn against 1996 champions Germany, semi-finalists England and Portugal.
+At Euro 2000, held in Belgium and the Netherlands, Romania were drawn against defending champions Germany, 1996 semi-finalists England and a strong Portugal side who would host the next tournament in 2004.
 The chances for the Romanians to qualify through quarter-finals were seen as slim.

 Romania, however, started brightly against the Germans in Liège, with Viorel Moldovan scoring from close range.
 A long-range Mehmet Scholl equalizer meant they had to be content with a point and their position looked shaky after Costinha headed a last minute winner for Portugal in their second match.

 Emerich Jenei, back as coach, threw caution to the wind in the last match in Charleroi against England, a must-win match for Romania.
 Defender Cristian Chivu's cross went in off the post in the 22nd minute, but despite Romania dominating, England led at half-time through an Alan Shearer penalty and a late Michael Owen goal after he rounded goalkeeper Bogdan Stelea to score a tap-in, both in the last five minutes of the half.
 Romania attacked after the break and were quickly rewarded; Dorinel Munteanu punishing a poor punch from Nigel Martyn, a late replacement for injured goalkeeper David Seaman, to equalize three minutes after the restart.
 England cracked under the pressure.
 Unable to retain possession or pose an attacking threat, they fell deep and late on Phil Neville, playing out of position at left-back, conceded a penalty scored by Ioan Ganea in the 89th minute.

 Romania's relief was tempered by tough opposition in the last eight, and Italy, who would end up seconds from being crowned European champions in an agonizing final, comfortably saw them off 2–0 in Brussels.
 Francesco Totti and Filippo Inzaghi scoring towards the end of the first half.
 In the 35th minute, Gheorghe Hagi, in his final international tournament, hit the woodwork with goalkeeper Francesco Toldo stranded off his line and, after the break, was sent off for diving.
 Romania's tournament was over and Emerich Jenei left his job as coach again.